Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 	`sudo yum install avrdude avr-gcc avr-binutils avr-libc avr-gdb`

 ### Windows
-Windows users can use the official toolchain from the manufacturer, [Microchip Studio][Microchip_Studio_URL].
-This is an IDE so it's full of features, but also has steep learning curve - follow their tutorial [here][Microchip_Studio_Tutorial_URL] to get to grips with it.
+Windows users can use the official toolchain from the manufacturer, [Microchip Studio][Microchip_Studio_URL] (formerly ATmel).
+This is an IDE so it's full of features, but also has a relatively steep learning curve - follow their tutorial [here][Microchip_Studio_Tutorial_URL] to get to grips with it.

 ## A Serial Terminal Program
-This is used to send messages between your PC and the target MCU, and you'll find it's a vital debugging tool when coupled with the log_system module.
-I tend to use [CoolTerm][CoolTerm_URL] which is available on MacOS, Windows and Linux.
+This is used later in the more advanced modules to send messages between your PC and the target MCU.
+You'll find it's a vital debugging tool when coupled with the log_system module.
+I tend to use [CoolTerm][CoolTerm_URL] which is available for free on MacOS, Windows and Linux.

 # Hardware Required

 ## An AVR microcontroller
 An [ATmega328P-PU][ATmega328_URL] is a good place to start - It's a DIP package so fits nicely in a breadboard or an IC socket, has a whopping 32KB of flash memory (ok it's not much but you can do a surprising amount with that), and 3 GPIO ports.
-Most of the examples in this repository will be using the ATmega328p, and it is strongly recommended to refer to it's [datasheet][ATmega328p_Datasheet_URL] if you are unsure about anything.
-If you want something SMD with more GPIO's interrupts and timers, an [ATmega2560][ATmega2560_URL] has plenty to offer.
-It's worth noting that this family of AVR's is now listed as "Not reccommended for new designs" which means they are being phased out of production in favour of the newer AVR families.
-Most of the functionality and methodology should be essentially the same with the newer chips, but they will likely have a different pinout and subset of registers so code and hookup will need to be ported.
+This chip is ubiquitous so you'll have no problem finding hardware to support it - it's actually the MCU the Arduino Uno is built around.
+It's worth noting that the ATmega328P now has a status of "Not recommended for new designs" meaning that model is being gradually phased out in favour of the newer ATmega328PB.
+Code written for the 328P will still work fine on the 328PB thanks to backwards compatability, but it is **not** a drop-in replacement, so the pinout will be different.
+For more info on the differences betwenn the two, see application note [AT15007][AT15007_URL].
+Most of the examples in this repository will be using the ATmega328P, and it is strongly recommended to refer to it's [datasheet][ATmega328p_Datasheet_URL] if you are unsure about anything.

 ## An ISP Programmer
-Such as an [AVRISP MKII][AVRISP_URL], however I had some compatability issues with this one (on MacOS) so instead I just use an Arduino Uno with the "Arduino as ISP" sketch flashed to it, and [a simple shield I made][Uno_ISP_Shield_URL] - though you can achieve the same thing with some dupont cables if you don't want to wait for the shield to come back from fab.
+Such as an [AVRISP MKII][AVRISP_URL], however that model is not compattible with MacOS, so instead I use an Arduino Uno with the "Arduino as ISP" sketch flashed to it, and [a simple shield I made][Uno_ISP_Shield_URL] - though you can achieve the same thing with some dupont cables if you don't want to wait for the shield to come back from fab.
 The Arduino as ISP sketch can be found in the Arduino IDE.
 ![Arduino ISP Shield](./images/arduino_isp_shield.jpg)

 ## A USB to Serial Converter